Cultivating Moss Part 1: Native Mosses in the Garden

 Mosses are one of the few truly ‘wild’ types of plants.
 Their spores travel, unseen on the wind, and colonize when they land in a hospitable place with favorable growing conditions.
 They magically appear in odd spots like the cracks in a sidewalk, on moist bricks, on tree bark, and in the edges of woods.
 Although mosses may appear and grow without a gardener’s hand, moss gardening is one of the easiest types of gardening to practice.

-Although mosses can reproduce by producing spores, it is easiest to increase them through vegetative propagation.
+Although mosses reproduce by producing spores, it is easiest and fastest to increase them through vegetative propagation.
 Every part of a moss plant can grow and replicate the entire plant.
 A bit of moss can dry out completely and then begin to grow again once it is re-hydrated.
-While drying, the individual cells prepare themselves to grow again once re-hydrated.
+While drying, the individual cells prepare themselves to grow again once they become re-hydrated.
 Moss can grow again after years of dry storage.
 This allows for some interesting ways of turning a small bit of moss into a luxurious planting.

 Many of us don’t cultivate and enjoy moss as much as we tolerate moss.
-A friend was troubled by so much moss growing in his shady front yard.
+A friend was troubled by large areas of moss growing in his shady front yard.
 Eventually, he realized that he liked the moss better than the grass, and so killed off his grass and encouraged the moss.
 Moss makes a beautiful ground cover, holds soil against erosion, and looks great growing under trees, ferns, and flowering plants.
 A variety of different mosses may weave themselves together in a single planting, providing interesting variations of texture and color.

 There are a few mail order nurseries that sell living moss.
-But most of us can easily collect moss close to home and propagate those bits into enough to accomplish our vision for our own moss gardens.
+But most of us can easily collect moss close to home and propagate those bits into enough moss to accomplish our vision for our own moss gardens.
 I began encouraging moss as a ground cover in shady parts of my garden several years ago.
 I picked up small bits of moss and transplanted them to where I wanted more mosses to grow.

 For years I wondered why mosses I transplanted into pots and terrariums rarely thrived (and mostly died).
-Most mosses need an acidic to neutral environment, and most tap water is alkaline, or sweet.
-I recently tested my own tap water with a pH test strip, and determined that it has a pH of nearly 9, which is quite alkaline.
+Most mosses need an acidic to neutral environment, while most tap water is alkaline, or sweet.
+I recently tested my own tap water with a pH test strip and determined that it has a pH of nearly 9, which is quite alkaline.
 Using tap water to water my containers with mosses raised the pH too much and eventually killed them.
-Tap water also contains chemicals to purify it, which may be lethal to mosses when their levels build up, as they will in a container.
+Tap water also contains chemicals to purify it, which may be lethal to mosses when their levels build up in the soil, as they will in a container.
+Mosses should be watered with rainwater or distilled water to keep them at their best.

-Mosses should be watered with rainwater or distilled water.
-When cultivated directly on the ground, the soil should be acidic, unless the moss is one of the few that prefers a more alkaline, lime-based environment.
-As with any plant, learn about the needs of the mosses you want to cultivate.
+The soil should be slightly acidic to support moss cultivated directly on the ground outside, unless you are planting one of the few moss species that prefers a more alkaline, lime-based environment.
+As with any plant, learn about the needs of the mosses you want to cultivate and do your best to provide those conditions it prefers.

 Once you begin to notice mosses, you’ll see them in the most unexpected places.
 They are a gift of nature, a useful resource, and a willing participant in the life of the garden.

-All photos by Elizabeth McCoy
+All Photos by E. L. McCoy

 Continue to Cultivating Mosses Part 2: Propagation Methods